Where Do I Even Start for Christian Child Counseling?

 A Licensed Counselor (LPC or LMFT), however, has a master’s degree in counseling and is the most common place for your child to get the counseling services you’re looking for.
 A child counselor has specialized training – and a passion – in working with kids, and has a variety of tools they can use depending on the child and their age.
 For example, a child counselor might use sand tray therapy or play therapy with younger kids because they respond better to acting things out through play than through words, whereas the counselor might play Jenga or toss a ball back-and-forth with a 14-year-old as an interactive way of engaging while talking about various topics.

 If you’re looking for someone to connect with your child and help them with whatever they’ve been struggling with, a child counselor is probably what you’re looking for.
+Most therapists are qualified to see children for counseling.
+However, some really specialize in working with children and families.
+They have a firm understanding of child mental health and are really passionate about helping children.
 Not only that, though, a good child counselor will also work with you, the parent, along with the child because you’re an important part of the solution!

 Whatever your concerns are – behavioral, emotional, or relationship – about your child or children, our counselors can help.
 We can help you understand what’s going on, what the underlying issues are, and how to bring healing to your child and your family.